10 Out-of-the-Box Uses for Paper Lunch Bags

 So, if you’re like me and have extra paper lunch bags in your cupboard, here are 10 ways to use them up.
 Some ideas are so handy, you just may add lunch bags to your standing grocery list!
 (But make sure you don’t have any first!)

-box bag ideas you can try:
+Here are 10 out-of-the-box bag ideas you can try: